OCB7D2D/OcbCore/README.md

 ## `ModConfig.xml` settings file

-This Mod allows every other mod to have a `ModConfig.xml` file to configure how the code mod should handle the loading.
+This Mod allows every other mod to have a `ModConfig.xml` file to configure how the core mod should handle the loading.

 ```xml
 <xml>